Warrant offers insight into Vicksburg man's death in Texas - The Vicksburg Post

 The warrant also claimed that Landford told officials “Colton was known to smuggle narcotics from Mexico into the United States and had an extensive criminal history.”

-Landford, according to the warrant, also said Branning was aware of Allen’s death and “had not seen Justin in the last few days.”
-She said Branning said Justin “possibly got involved with the Mexican cartel.”
+Landford, according to the warrant, also said Branning was aware of Allen’s death and “had not seen Justin (Allen) in the last few days.”
+She said Branning said Allen “possibly got involved with the Mexican cartel.”

-In the warrant, Landford, in addition to being described as Allen’s fiancee, is also listed as Branning’s cousin.
+In the warrant, Landford, in addition to being described as Allen’s fiancée, is also listed as Branning’s cousin.

 Allen’s body was discovered at around 9:15 a.m. on Feb.
 23 on a dead-end road in Laredo, near the Texas Department of Public Safety’s Crime Laboratory.
 Allen was found face up with a pocket knife in his right hand and had been shot one time in the head.
 A spent shell casing was found nearby.
 He was declared dead at 10:23 a.m.

-The warrant states that Allen was killed “on our about” Feb.
+The warrant states that Allen was killed “on or about” Feb.
 22.

 In reviewing surveillance cameras from nearby businesses, investigators discovered footage that showed a dark-colored passenger vehicle, matching the description of a Dodge Charger rented by Branning, driving in the area on Feb.
-22 at 11:28 p.m. near where Allen’s bond was found the next day.
+22 at 11:28 p.m. near where Allen’s body was found the next day.
 The vehicle’s description and Branning’s information were distributed to other law enforcement agencies, including the Texas Department of Public Safety and Texas Rangers.

 Branning was not a key suspect at the time, but thinking his life might be in danger, Rangers discovered his cell phone had pinged a cell phone tower in the Houston area, more than 300 miles away from Laredo.